martincartledge/martincartledge.github.io/concurrency-in-go-channels-mutex-race-conditions.md

 Essentially, _Channels_ can be thought of as messengers that you can send to various Goroutines to deliver or retrieve values

 - Channels block
-- They are syncronized
+- They are synchronized
-- They have to pass or receieve the value at the same time
+- They have to pass or receive the value at the same time

 Channels have two important pieces of syntax `<-` and `->`